GulamJilani5/java-fundamentals/java-interview/interview-answer/core-java/core-java-answer_4.md

 - Immutability = Security + Performance + Reusability
 - I'll cover String Constant Pool in the next post, and how it ties directly to immutability

+## ➡️ Why is String immutable but StringBuilder mutable?

+- **String** immutability ensures security, caching, and thread-safety.
+- **StringBuilder** is mutable for performance-faster when doing lots of modifications.